-The following items must be submitted by November 1, 2018, using the ADEA online application process:
+The following items must be submitted by Nov.
+1, 2019, using the

 - A completed ADEA Faculty of Color Tuition Scholarships for Professional Development application form, including a personal statement describing the applicant’s strengths and weaknesses as a faculty member and a summary describing any previous